derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch2_Races.md

 ### Sheikah Traits

 **Ability Score Increase:**
-Your dexterity and intelligence increase by 1.
+Your Dexterity and Intelligence increase by 1.

 **Age:**
 Sheikah can live for hundreds of years, though perhaps not in the greatest of health.